Juuni Senshi Bakuretsu Eto Ranger

 Juuni Senshi Bakuretsu Eto Ranger (十二戦支 爆烈エトレンジャー, Jūni Senshi Bakuretsu Etorenjā) is a 1995 Japanese anime television series by Shaft.

 Plot

-The series takes place on the continent of Mugen, a floating island ruled by Princess Aura, who derives her power from the Great God Goal, but is forbidden from leaving the island.
-Mugen is located over an ocean and connected to the sky by the Novel Pole, which contains the Novel Worlds; worlds based on stories created by the human imagination, such as folk tales, fairy tales, and literature.
-The protagonists are the Eto Rangers, anthropomorphic animals who represent the twelve animals of the Chinese zodiac.
-Their nemesis is the forgotten Spirit of the Cats, Nyanma, who was once known as Chocolat.
-She resents Aura from excluding her from the role of Ranger after she was disqualified from the race and seeks revenge by distorting Novel Worlds with Jyarei Monsters.
+The series takes place on Mugen, an island ruled by Princess Aura, who derives her power from the Great God Goal, but is forbidden from leaving the island.
+Mugen floats over the ocean and is tethered to the sky by the Novel Pole, which holds the Novel Worlds: worlds based on stories created by the human imagination, such as folk tales, fairy tales, and literature.
+The protagonists are the Eto Rangers, anthropomorphic animals representing the twelve animals of the Chinese zodiac.
+Their nemesis is Nyanma, the forgotten Spirit of the Cats who was once known as Chocolat.
+She resents Aura for excluding her from the role of Ranger and seeks revenge by distorting Novel Worlds with Jyarei Monsters.

-To return the Novel Worlds to normal and prevent them from collapsing, the Rangers travel to the Worlds in Kirinda to uncover the Jyarei Monster and purify it with Bakumaru's mirror, sometimes assuming the role of the story's characters.
+To return the Novel Worlds to normal, the Rangers travel aboard Kirinda to the Novel Worlds where they uncover the Jyarei Monster and purify it with Bakumaru's mirror.